 CAUV and Agricultural District

-Current Agricultural Use Valuation (CAUV)
+Current Agricultural Use Valuation (CAUV) and Agricultural District

 The Current Agricultural Use Valuation (CAUV) program is an incentive offered to property owners of farmland in the state of Ohio.
 Under the Ohio Revised Code, owners of land devoted exclusively to agricultural use can apply to be taxed based on the current agricultural use instead of the market value.
 Through this method, agricultural land owners with parcels enrolled in the CAUV program usually receive a lower tax bill.

 Only land meeting specific qualifications may receive the reduced taxable value.
 Qualifying land is subject to a three-year waiting period, during which time, it must be utilized exclusively for agricultural use.
 Home sites and outbuildings not used for agricultural use are still valued at fair market value.

 The required Initial and Renewal applications are filed with the Lucas County Auditor’s office.
 The Initial application is the owner’s first (1st) application filed with the Lucas County Auditor’s office.
 Thus, if the property that was on CAUV was recently acquired OR if it is a property that is currently not on CAUV, but the owner has farmed it for the past three (3) years, then, an Initial Application must be filed.
 There is a processing fee of twenty-five dollars ($25).
 The renewal application has no fee, and is filed with the Lucas County Auditor’s office.